async-aws/aws/docs/features/async.md

 Use `$result->resolve(0)` for a non-blocking call.

+The function has also a `$fullResponse` arguments.
+When false (default value) the HTTP client will wait for only the first bytes.
+Otherwise, the HTTP client will wait until receiving the entire response.

 ### Batch requests

 Consider the following example.
 It is creating 10 `InvocationRequest`s and printing